Disinformation is emerging as a threat to businesses

 It isn’t just governments that have to worry about the rapid spread of false narratives; businesses are also starting to feel its effects.

-Disinformation poses multi-faceted threats to business
+Disinformation poses multifaceted threats to business

 Disinformation—from purposefully misleading rumors and coordinated campaigns targeting individual companies or industries, to foreign interference in domestic markets—can threaten a company’s reputation and profitability, and even influence financial markets.